-DESIGN-BID-BUILD - High level of competition, but GC selection is based solely on low price.
-High level of marketplace experience.

-Opportunities Obstacles Rating

-Low bid Low quality bidders

-Lack of contractor input

--

-CMGC - Allows for the selection of the single most qua of marketplace experience. alified contractor, but CAP can limit price competition.
-L ow level

-Opportunities Obstacles Rating

-Qualifications based procurement

-Increased innovation from diversity of team An arranged marriage

-+

-DESIGN-BUILD - Allows for a balance of price and no marketplace experience. on-price factors in the selection process.
-Medium level o f

-Opportunities Obstacles Rating
+DESIGN-BID-BUILD - High level of competition, but 0 marketplace experience.
+GC selection is based solely on low price.
+High level of Opportunities Obstacles Rating Experienced contractor pool that has proven history in R5 Same experience Low bid selection does not ensure best contractor to be selected. + CMGC - Allows for the selection of the single most qu of marketplace experience. alified contractor, but CAP can limit price competition.
+L ow level Opportunities Obstacles Rating Qualification based selection rewards experience Pricing negotiations can be difficult and time consuming + DESIGN-BUILD - Allows for a balance of price and no marketplace experience. on-price factors in the selection process.
+Medium level of of Opportunities Obstacles Rating Colorado has a diverse pool of design build contractors Location of project may hinder contractor competition Proposes that don't win large metro projects may be available for this project. +